rachelngordon/rachelngordon.github.io/_pages/1_about.md

 <!--Being just 30 minutes from Columbus, I grew up in a huge Ohio State football family who regularly hosted football parties (although I definitely cared more about the food than the game 😃).-->

-I grew up doing things like Taekwondo and volleyball, and have always found joy in starting my own creative projects.
+I grew up doing things like Taekwondo and volleyball, and have always found joy in starting my own side projects.
 In high school, I also started a math tutoring business and made [animated educational videos](https://www.youtube.com/@rachelgordon2514/videos).

 <!--Although I loved where I grew up, I always knew I wanted to move to a city eventually...-->